 The young Avatar forced a smile and nodded for her to go attend their friend.
 He watched as she flashed him one last smile before she raced to her distressed older brother who grabbed her hand and practically dragged her to their home where Suki was currently resting.

 Aang sighed loudly and ran a hand over his shaved head.
 He reached one hand into the pocket of his parka and pulled out a necklace he had purchased in a jewelry shop while they were visiting the Fire Nation.
 It was a gold chain with a topaz gem hanging from a golden string at the center.
 He stared at the necklace as it glimmered softly under the weak sun for a moment before he closed his hand over it.

-Zuko did not know why he woke up in the middle of the night, and he listened intently for any sign that could indicate the reason as to why.
+Zuko did not know why he woke up in the middle of the night, and he listened intently for any sign that could indicate why.
 The only sounds that reached his keen ears were the splashing of the waves against his flagship and the low howling of the wind.
 When he realized he was the only one in his cabin, his body relaxed and he turned onto his back, staring at the dark metal ceiling above his head.

-Knowing he would not be able to return to sleep any time soon, the young man rose from his bed and placed on a thick robe before making his way to the door.
-Zuko slowly walked down the silent metal corridors, passing his mother's cabin, then Jee's quarters, before he climbed the stairs that lead him up into the deck of his flagship.
-A cold wind bit his face and he shivered slightly before he raised his body temperature and blew warm air into his hands.
+Knowing he would not be able to return to sleep any time soon, the young man rose from his bed and put on a thick robe before making his way to the door.
+Zuko slowly walked down the silent metal corridors, passing his mother's cabin, then Jee's quarters, before he climbed the stairs that lead him up onto the deck of his flagship.
+A cold wind bit his face and he shivered slightly before he raised his body temperature slightly and blew warm air into his hands.

 But not as much as you wish to see her, right? a voice inside his head piped in.

 Zuko sighed and looked up at the night sky dotted with millions of bright stars, admitting the truth with his silence.